PhilETaylor/sequel-ace-backup-to-1password/README.md

    brew install --cask 1password-cli
    ```

-3. Sign in to 1Password CLI:
+3. Sign in to 1Password CLI (You first need to enable CLI in 1Password settings if you have not already done so):
    ```bash
    op signin
    ```